uselagoon/lagoon-cli/docs/commands/lagoon_list_openshifts.md

 ## lagoon list openshifts

-List all Openshifts Lagoon knows about (admin user only)
+List all Openshifts Lagoon knows about (platform admin user permissions only)

 ### Synopsis

-List all Openshifts Lagoon knows about (admin user only)
+List all Openshifts Lagoon knows about (platform admin user permissions only) Only platform admin role can list openshifts.
+NOTE: only openshifts that are used by projects can be listed

 ```
 lagoon list openshifts [flags]